 Platt College complies fully with the published mandates of the Student Right-to-Know and Campus Security Act (Public law 101-542), the Higher Education Technical Amendment of 1991 (Public Law 102-26), the Higher Education Amendment of 1992 (Public Law 102-325), and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 U.S.C.
 Section 1092 (f ).
 Each year Platt College prepares and publishes an annual report containing the information required by Section 485(f ) of the Higher Education Act or 20 U.S.C.
 Section 1092(f ) and distributes the findings on the College's web site.
 Handouts are available in the Office of Financial Aid, the Office of the Registrar, and the Office of the Vice President of Academic Affairs.
 Platt College makes timely reports to the campus community on crimes committed on campus when it is determined that there may be a continued threat to others and that the report may prevent similar occurrences.
 No privileged information shall be reported at anytime.

-Paper copies of all reports are available from the Office of the Vice President of Academic Affairs.
+Paper copies of all reports are available from the Office of the President.

 Campus Crime Statistics are recorded by calendar year, not academic year, and are to be reported no later than October 1 of each year.
-The Crime report covers a three-year period; for example, the 2019 report covers the time period of October 1, 2017- September 30, 2018.
+The Crime report covers a three-year period; for example, the 2020 report covers the time period of October 1, 2018- September 30, 2019.
 Records are archived for three years.
 This information is not designed to serve as an agreement of contractual arrangement for providing security services to the members of the campus community, nor to guarantee an individual’s personal safety when utilizing campus facilities or grounds.
-The following reports are generated for years 2016 through 2018; additionally, the back-up data, the Aurora Police Department report, and certificate of completion that support the data is included for review.
+The following report is generated for years 2019 through 2020; additionally, the back-up data, the Aurora Police Department report, and certificate of completion that support the data is included for review.

 *VAWA stands for The Violence Against Women Act, which is an amendment to the Clery Act that expands the rights afforded to campus survivors of sexual assault, domestic violence, dating violence, and stalking.